 Endeavour Mining increases stake in Ity gold mine to 85%

-Canada’s Endeavour Mining (TSX:EDV) (OTCQX:EDVMF) has increased its stake in its Ity gold mine in Ivory Coast to 85% from 80% by buying shares in the operation from a local company owned by former soccer star.
+Canada’s Endeavour Mining (TSX:EDV) (OTCQX:EDVMF) has increased its stake in its Ity gold mine in Ivory Coast to 85% from 80% by buying shares in the operation from a local company owned by a former soccer star.

 DYD International Holdings was founded by Didier Drogba, an ex Chelsea Football Club striker who also represented Ivory Coast’s national team, received about one million shares in Endeavour Mining for a total of $15 million (CAD$20 million), based on a share price in the Toronto-listed firm of C$18.50 per share.